yatsky/EverydayProgram/README.md

 * But procrastination...oh, no. And some fear?
 Also some laziness.
 They all come together and you just can't do it.
 You just shy away. (is this phrase correct?)
 * I did learn something, though.
 I'm taking (failing) the R Programming course on Coursera, so I played with swirl(a package in R making learning R fun and easy) a while, but still I need to take lessons and finish the projects.
 Oh, that all starts (the) next month.
 All over again.
 A new start.
 * I must be some kind of crazy, so as usual, Good night fellows.

+##2015.03.30
+* Hi, I'm back here.
+* Today I am back again to the `Learn python the hard way`(sorry about the capitalization).
+I found it quite helpful that you leave what you're doing for some time and jump back.
+It just all comes back to you and you can oddly figure out things that you don't understand before.
+It's like, in Chinese Internet terms, "duang~" and your life changed. :D
+* I also did some R practice.
+With the help of swirl, I now also find it easy to learn R. What's really hard is to know and learn the math & stats behind the language.
+And I'm unfortunately not such a math guy.
+* But who knows?
+Years back I'd never think that I can actually program.
+You know, like writing / reading files and make changes to them and save, stuff like that.
+So, really you can do everything you want / dream to do.
+As long as you give it a shot and keep going, better everyday.
+* I'll pick up my Data Science again. (which I failed yet again recently) And I make a solemn promise here that ***I will make it.***
+* Fellows, life is so short.
+Come on and get your hands on something you want to do.
+If you find nothing you want to do.
+Then do something good to the community, and you'll find out.
+* As always, Good night.